KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 .. _export_guides:

-Export Timeline Markers as chapters description
+Export Timeline Markers as Chapters Description
 -----------------------------------------------

 .. .. versionadded:: 22.08

 .. .. versionchanged:: 22.12

-Timeline marker can mark chapters or different sections of a video while editing.
+Timeline markers can mark chapters or different sections of a video while editing.
 Uploading edited videos to platforms like YouTube, the timeline marker can be exported as chapter marks that are supported by YouTube.
 This can be done by :guilabel:`Copy to Clipboard` and paste then into YouTube.

 Right click in the :ref:`timeline ruler <timeline_ruler>` and choose :guilabel:`Export Markers` or :menuselection:`Markers --> Export Markers`.
 Then the window `Export markers as chapters description` appears.